Charlie Berry: Football

 While in college as a star on the Lafayette team, he was named to the final Walter Camp All-America football team as an end in 1924.
-In 1925–26 he starred for the Pottsville Maroons of the NFL, leading the league in scoring in 1925 with 74 points.
+In 1925–26, he starred for the Pottsville Maroons of the NFL, leading the league in scoring in 1925 with 74 points.
 During the 1925 NFL season, the Maroons played a game against the top college football team, a group of All-Stars from the University of Notre Dame.
-This team featured the famed Four Horsemen as was seen the best team in the country.
-At the time college football was seen as consisting of superior talent over the professionals.
+This team featured the famed Four Horsemen as was seen as the best team in the country.
+At the time, college football was seen as consisting of superior talent over the professionals.
 The hard-fought contest was decided in the last minute of the game.
 Down a point, Berry kicked a 30-yard field goal to upset college's best team 9–7.
 The Maroons' victory over the Irish ensured that the NFL now had the credibility to exist on equal standing with college football.
 Unfortunately, the game resulted in the Maroons being stripped of their NFL title due to a disputed rules violation.

 Baseball

 Berry started his major league career with ten games for the Philadelphia Athletics in 1925 but didn't return to the majors until after his football career ended, playing for Portland and Dallas minor league teams in 1926–27.
 He also played for the Boston Red Sox (1928–32), Chicago White Sox (1932–33) and again with the Athletics (1934–36).
 He became an Athletics coach under manager Connie Mack from 1936 to 1940, making his last playing appearance in 1938.
 A right-handed hitter, he posted a .267 batting average with 23 home runs and 256 runs batted in in 709 major league games.
 At Mack's suggestion, he managed the Wilmington Blue Rocks (of which Mack was vice president) for the last half of the 1940 season, finishing second in the Interstate League, but was discouraged by Mack from pursuing his goal of a managing career due to the high turnover rate in the profession.
-In addition to his brief managing career, Berry was the football coach at Grove City College for five seasons in the 1930s.
+In addition to his brief managerial career, Berry was the football coach at Grove City College for five seasons in the 1930s.